 Helping Friends and Family

 Millions of people are physically abused by spouses, co-habitating or intimate partners each year.
-Chances are, someone you know—your mother/father, sister/brother, friend, co-worker or neighbor—is a victim of domestic violence.
-Perhaps you feel your friend’s problem will “work itself out.”
+Chances are, someone you know—your parent, sibling, friend, co-worker or neighbor—is a victim of domestic violence.
+Perhaps you feel their problem will “work itself out.”
 Not so.
 The violence won’t end until action is taken to stop it.
 All intimate relationships have problems, and sometimes it’s difficult for others to decide when its appropriate to intervene.
 How have you reacted to these possible signs that your friend is abused and needs help?